kirilligum/fast-crm/README.md

 - ✅ **Database Integrity**: Proper lead creation and updates
 - ✅ **RAG Context**: Conversation continuity maintained

+## 📋 Project Foundation

+### Initial PRD
+This project was built following a comprehensive Product Requirements Document that outlines the technical specifications and LiquidMetal Raindrop platform integration strategy.
+See **[PRD.md](PRD.md)** for detailed:

+- **System Architecture**: AI Agent pattern with SmartMemory, SmartSQL, and SmartBucket integration
+- **Agent Prompts**: Complete TriageBot and ResponseBot system prompts
+- **Data Models**: Database schemas and API specifications
+- **Test Cases**: Comprehensive validation scenarios with expected outputs
+- **Platform Integration**: Raindrop component utilization and design principles

+> **For developers new to LiquidMetal**: Start with the PRD to understand the architectural foundation and AI agent patterns used in this implementation.

 ## 💻 Development

 ### Tech Stack